-Summer home projects are focused on fun, outdoors, family, and staying cool.
-Summer is also the ideal time to take on projects that prepare you for fall and winter.
-Take your pick of this summer crop: You'll have no shortage of projects that are easy to build while increasing your home's value at the same time.
+The best summer home projects should be focused on fun, outdoors, family, and staying cool.
+Beyond being the perfect season for tasks that will increase your enjoyment of the good weather, summer is also the ideal time to take on projects that prepare your home for fall and winter, and the chill that comes with them.
+Take your pick of this summer crop of home improvement ideas: You'll have no shortage of projects on your to-do list that are easy to tackle and increase your home's value at the same time.

 Wile away your summer on your front porch with a cool drink and a dog at your feet, and keep an eye on those kids running through the sprinkler.
 There is no better perch for this than a porch swing.

 This project is a surprisingly easy build, requiring only simple, inexpensive materials and basic tools for construction.
 Even the chains are purchased in sets that are designed especially for porch swings, so no metal-cutting is involved.
 As long as you have a sturdy porch ceiling capable of holding the weight of the swing plus users, you'll have your porch swing up in no time at all.

 Design and Install a Paver Patio

 Get ready for summer fun by designing and installing your own paver patio.
 Precast concrete pavers are easier and less expensive than pouring a concrete slab patio and faster than laying down smaller individual bricks.
 Plus, they can feel like a more organic addition to an outdoor space than some other patio options.

 Hardscaping materials tend to be fairly inexpensive, using crushed stone or paver base, paver sand, landscape fabric, and edging.
 Polymeric sand is swept between the pavers and dampened with a hose; the sand hardens to a cohesive joint that is much like mortar.

 03 of 06